-Driverless cars will change the way we live our lives as radically as cars changed the generation that bought Fords, Studebakers, Chryslers, Mustangs, Cadillac dreams and Mercedes' status.
+Driverless cars will change the way we live our lives as radically as cars changed the eras that bought Fords, Studebakers, Chryslers, Mustangs, Cadillac dreams and Mercedes' status.
 Cars are different from what ruled the road a generation ago.
 Cars have TVs, computers and are climate controlled.
 They will change as to be almost unrecognizable.
-They will become mobile offices, living rooms, cinemas, study rooms, utility sheds and bedrooms.
+They will become mobile offices, living rooms, cinemas, study rooms, utility sheds, medical clinics, and bedrooms.
 The concept of a front seat and back seat will become fluid.
 The isolated driver may disappear along with a conventional steering wheel.

 Cars that go shopping for the family may pull into drive through supermarkets that have pre-packed purchases you bought online.
 The same for restaurants.
 On long trips the car may be both bedroom and living room.
 School buses could become tutorial centers, or locker rooms for that big game across town or out of town.
 Your office may be mobile and the meeting room would go out to pick up clients.
 Police cars as mobile community centers.
 Ambulances as fully equipped trauma centers.
 Fire support cars become emergency clinics or command centers.
 Sandwich trucks with more room for a proper kitchen.

-Baby can't sleep, you need quiet time, long week and just want to get out of the city and see the stars.
+Baby can't sleep.
+You need quiet time.
+You've had another long week and just want to get out of the city and see the stars.
 Cars offer freedom and mobility.
 This doesn't have to change although it may not be the sole province of licensed drivers for much longer.

 Designing tomorrow's livingrooms?